alhuissi/hackernews-monorepo/README.md

 docker-compose exec server npm test
 ```

+This mainly tests the HnFeedService to ensure it correctly fetches, processes, and manages Hacker News articles within a database.
+It uses mocked API responses and database interactions to isolate and verify each functionality.

 ### Running Linters

 To ensure code quality and consistency, we use linters for both the server and client.
 Run the following commands to execute linters: